What kinds of parasites do cats get?

 The best way to diagnose hookworms is through a stool analysis; and, once diagnosed by a veterinarian, treatment involves a few rounds of deworming.
 Regular use of parasite preventives is recommended for cats at risk, along with periodic deworming, daily litterbox cleaning and good hygiene.

 We hope this article has proved informative!
-Please contact the team at Wellesley if you have any further questions or concerns about ear mites in pets.
+Please contact the team at Wellesley if you have any further questions or concerns about external and internal parasites in cats.
 We recommend you take the time to talk in detail with one of our licensed veterinarians.
 They will provide the best suggestions and strategies for your pet.
 For an appointment, please contact us at 416-966-1830 or click the button below.